Andrew-code2020/ms3onlinecookbook/README.md

 - Snacks

-###### User Story 1
+###### User Story 1 (Registeration)

 I am a currently a member of Temple Lean Gym.
 Following a conversation with a friend about diet and exercise my friend recommends that I check out a new website named "Temple Lean Recipes".
 I search the web find the Temple Lean Recipes website.
 I register and I click on the option 'Dinner' because I have always had trouble cooking healthy dinner recipes.
 I click on a recipe I am interested in through the collapsible buttons on the page and the collapsible feature reveals information in a step wise manner that allows me to learn what I need to know about how to make the recipe as well as other information.

-###### User Story 2
+###### User Story 2 (Editing my profile)

-I want to book an activity holiday in Ireland.
-I browse the web and find the Holiday in Ireland website.
-I click on the contact us page fill out the form specifying the the parameters of my activity holiday and click Submit your Holiday in Ireland form.
-I receive an email notification which has a copy of my form and the email address that the Holiday in Ireland use is also visible.
+I have regsitered for Temple Lean Recipes.
+My email provider has decided to charge me a monthly fee to continue using my email address.
+I have gone ahead and changed to a new email provider.
+I want to update my email on the Temple Lean Website.
+I log in to the Temple Lean Website.
+I am brought directly to my profile page.
+I click on the update profile section.
+I make my updates to the email section and then click update profile.
+The screen flashes a message updated successfully.
+I can also see the updates rendered on the form in front of me.
+I then click profile on the top left of the screen to bring me back to my profile page where I can also review the update I have put in place.

-###### User Story 3
+###### User Story 3 (Creating Recipes - Flash message please send recipe image suggestion to email address)

 I am researching culture holiday locations in Ireland.
 I log onto the Holiday in Ireland website and click explore Ireland.
 As I hover over the Violin flip card the google map markers that are relevant to culture appear.
 I know the where on the map of Ireland each culture holiday is located.